dmorrison/loop-development-kit-node/readme.md

 ### Examples
 These examples are currently private and only viewable by Olive employees.
-* [Basic Controller Example](https://bitbucket.org/crosschx/sidekick-controller-examplenode) - Reccomend using as a starting point for new Controllers.
+* [Basic Controller Example](https://bitbucket.org/crosschx/sidekick-controller-examplenode) - Recommend using as a starting point for new Controllers.
 * [Giphy Controller](https://bitbucket.org/crosschx/sidekick-controller-giphy)

 ### Class